Colony of Jamaica

-The Crown Colony of Jamaica and Dependencies was a British colony from 1655, when it was captured by the English Protectorate from the Spanish Empire.
-Jamaica became a British colony from 1707 and a Crown colony in 1866.
-The Colony was primarily used for sugarcane production, and experienced many slave rebellions over the course of British rule.
-Jamaica was granted independence in 1962.
+The Crown Colony of Jamaica and Dependencies was a Crown colony of the British Empire from 1655 to 1962.
+English forces launched an invasion of Jamaica in 1655, capturing the colony.
+Jamaica was primarily used for exploiting sugarcane on plantations operated by African slaves and indentured servants from Europe and India, and experienced several rebellions over the course of British rule.
+The colony was granted independence in 1962.